 - Work evenings, weekends and overtime during peak demand.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
-You have to have a certain skill set, extensive education and ongoing qualifications.
+One of the most common misconceptions about HVAC is that it’s a blue-collar position.
+You need a specific skill set, specialized education and ongoing endorsements.

 It’s a fantastic career possibility if you want to: